arad55500/quicker-photo-tuneup/readme.md

 Quicker Photo Tune-Up is a simple yet powerful web application designed to provide quick and easy photo adjustments right in your browser.
 With a user-friendly interface, you can upload a photo and apply various enhancements, such as adjusting brightness, contrast, saturation, and more.
 Once you're satisfied with the edits, you can download the enhanced image to your local machine.

+You can find a live version of this application here: https://quicker-photo-tuneup.vercel.app/

 ## Features

 - **Upload and Preview**: Easily upload any image to start editing.